DPT Student Life

 Cohort Leadership Structure

-3. Secretary or Secretary-Treasurer: keeps minutes of class meetings and is responsible for managing the finances of the cohort.
+2. Secretary/Treasurer/Steward keeps minutes of class meetings and is responsible for managing the finances of the cohort.

-Group activities depend upon each cohort’s interests and goals.
+Cohorts are welcome to have additional leadership roles.
+Group activities depend upon each cohort’s interests and goals, and class visibility at each university depends upon the collective efforts of the cohort.
 It is expected that the class will take the initiative in and be responsible for organizing their own extracurricular activities and seek guidance from registered campus organizations (RCOs) and faculty as appropriate.
-Every cohort is required to represent themselves through class officers and participate in GPSA activities.

 Class Officer Appointments & Qualifications